webhead404/threat-terra/ESXi/README.md

 I recommend snapshotting the newly provisioned VM's before running Ansible against them that way if something doesn't work correctly you can debug it easier.

-Additionally, check that your VM's second NIC (HostOnly Network) is set to the right port group on all VMs.
+Additionally, check that your VM's second NIC (HostOnly Network by default) is set to the right port group on all VMs.
 In the past I have had to disconnect/reconnect the interface on each.
 It appears as long as the port group has the word "Network" in it it will work properly.

 4. The VM's should be provisioned and now it is time to run Ansible against them!
 Windows10 will not be provisioned without PyWinRM so make sure you have downloaded and installed that as well.
 Change the `inventory.yml` file with your VM IP addresses and run `ansible-playbook -v terrastation.yml`